lechimp-p/dicto.php/BACKLOG.md

 * Use another schema for the database.
 There could be a file table, where each file is stored in separate lines.
 That would make the database smaller and also ContainText easier.
+* Make rules (and maybe vars) able to initialize their own tables.

 # Cleanup
 * Reorder tests to match the different rules better.
 * Make Engine (and propably Indexer and Analyzer) depend on a logger.
 Make them log.
+* Vars could be cleaned up; Classes, Methods, etc. are only required for pattern matching in Query::compile_var.